-It seemed that if you found yourself shopping in a specialty shop in Egypt, you would be offered Turkish coffee or chilled hibiscus tea.
-I had also found this to be common in the country of Jordan, when I was shopped in larger souvenir craft shops.
-I am always down for a complimentary drink.
+It seemed that if you found yourself shopping in a specialty store in Egypt, you would be offered Turkish coffee or chilled hibiscus tea.
+I had also found this to be common in the country of Jordan, when I was shopped in larger souvenir craft stores.
+No matter, I am always down for a complimentary drink.

-In this case, my friends and I were purchasing Egyptian essential oil and were offered Turkish coffee with the sales pitch.
+In this case, my friends and I were purchasing Egyptian essential oils, and were offered Turkish coffee with the sales pitch.
 Both the coffee and sales pitch were very good.
-We walked out with essential oils to bring home and that I am still using today.
+We walked out with essential oils to bring home, that I am still using today.

 Bedouin Tea with a Giza View

 During our horse ride though the Sahara Dessert with guide, Ahmed, from Authentic Egypt Tours (see below), we had some rest time with Bedouin Tea, bumping music, and a view of Giza.

 These girls and I have traveled to various places around the globe, and I have known them since childhood.
 What an awesome evening of chilling in far off country, in the middle of the dessert, and sipping Bedouin style tea.